But with so many intranet solutions available, how do you decide on the best one for your specific need?

 - Cloud vs on-premise hosting affects control, costs, and compliance.
 Cloud solutions are usually easier to manage, while on-premise gives you more control over data location.

 - Implementation support varies wildly between providers.
 Some give you software and leave you to figure it out.
-Others provide dedicated project managers, training, and ongoing optimization.
+Others provide dedicated project managers, training, and ongoing optimisation.

 - Data sovereignty matters for government organisations and companies handling sensitive information.
-Check where your data will be stored and who has access to it.
+For Australian organisations, check where your data will be stored and confirm the provider's alignment with the Privacy Act 1988 and Australian Privacy Principles.

 For more detailed insights, check out: